remix-run/react-router/CONTRIBUTING.md

 Thanks for contributing, you rock!

-If you use our code, it is now _our_ code.

-Please read https://reactjs.org/ and the Code of Conduct before opening an issue.

 - [Think You Found a Bug?](#bug)
 - [Proposing New or Changed API?](#api)
 - [Issue Not Getting Attention?](#attention)